WITHOUTcorp/withoutcorp.github.io/README.md

-Activates the archived version of WITHOUT corporation online terminal.
+Activates the archived version of WITHOUT corporation's online terminal.